strapi/strapi/docs/3.x.x/guides/deployment.md

 ## Digital Ocean

 This is a step-by-step guide for deploying a Strapi project to [Digital Ocean](https://www.digitalocean.com/).
 Databases can be on a [Digital Ocean Droplet](https://www.digitalocean.com/docs/droplets/) or hosted externally as a service.
-Prior to starting this guide, you should have created a [Strapi project for development](/3.x.x/getting-started/quick-start.html).
+Prior to starting this guide, you should have created a [Strapi project](/3.x.x/getting-started/quick-start.html).

 ### Digital Ocean Install Requirements

-- You must have a [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.
+- You must have a free [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.

 ### Create a "Droplet"